 Executive Head Chef, Gilpin Hotel & Lake House.
 Lake District.

-Commenting on his experience of winning The Roux Scholarship Hrishikesh said: “Ever since looking at Thomas Keller’s French Laundry cookbook I had dreamed of one day going there.
+On his experience of winning the Roux Scholarship Hrishikesh said: “Ever since looking at Thomas Keller’s French Laundry cookbook I had dreamed of one day going there.
 When Michel asked me after I won where I would like to go I said The French Laundry without even thinking about it.
 I didn’t even know that I had to choose a place in Europe.

 It was incredibly brave and forward thinking of the scholarship to look at sending me to California and now that they have opened up the world to the winning scholar it is a very exciting time.